etan18/Obsidian-Notes/Research/recruiting.md

 ## sutter hill ventures

-1. What are SVH's current focus areas?
+1. What are SHV's current focus areas?
 What are you guys particularly excited about right now?
-2.
+2. How does team matching work?
+3. To what extent does SHV impact the direction that these companies go in?
+4. How do you ensure that your portfolio companies can compete in such a saturated AI space?

+What I'm looking for in a company:
+- at the very least reached product-market fit
+	- More ideally a more mature startup
+- I care most about the team -- being able to learn at my first FT job out of school

 ### nuro